 Scientific Program

 The prophecies of Isaiah 40-66 are admired for their lyrical beauty.
 Furthermore, their encouraging and hopeful message has given them great theological import in both Jewish and Christian thought.
-But these prophecies were not composed solely for their aesthetic value; they emerge from a historical reality, and the present project seeks to situate these important prophetic texts in their historical context.
+But these prophecies were not composed solely for their aesthetic value; they emerged from a historical reality, and the present project seeks to situate these important prophetic texts in their historical context.

 As I have argued elsewhere, a historical approach, which situates Biblical texts within their ancient Near Eastern context, allows for a more complete understanding of majestic prophetic texts, especially those of Isaiah (Aster 2017:320).
 Like the material in earlier parts of Isaiah, the prophecies of Isaiah 40-66 respond to a particular historical circumstance.
 Furthermore, they address the political challenges relevant to that historical period and formulate theological responses to those political challenges.
 A full understanding of these prophetic texts requires attention to the interaction of the political, the historical, and the theological elements.